NERC-CEH/fdri-ontology/ontology/doc/ogc-sensor-things.md

 : to align with SensorThings, this should map to GeoJSON (application/geo+json)

 location
 : maps to the geos:hasGeometry/geos:asWKT property converted to a GeoJSON object.

-**NOTE** As an alternative to mapping WKT strings to GeoJSON, the API mapping could depart from the OGC specification and use WKT as the encoding type.
+The FDRI data model provides a number of seperate propertes for encoding a geometry, representative point, bounding box etc. An implementation of the SensorThings API should define a consistent preference order for the use of these properties.

 **Relationship Mappings**
 things